Bergamasco Sheepdog dog breed

 About the Bergamasco Sheepdog

-The Bergamasco Sheepdog is a very large herding dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Bergamasco Sheepdog is an excellent choice for first-time dog owners.
+The Bergamasco Sheepdog is a large herding dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Bergamasco Sheepdog is an excellent choice for first-time dog owners.
 Typically standing 20 to 24 inches and weighing 55 to 85 pounds, this breed has a life expectancy of 13 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Bergamasco Sheepdog brings a distinct combination of traits that sets it apart.
 The Bergamasco Sheepdog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bergamasco Sheepdog loves being close to its people and forms strong bonds with every member of the household.